 So in January I made the decision to offer only 1-1 classes, and this has been very successful, it works for the students as well as for myself.
 Because of the fact that students get more input into what they want to learn (within their experience of course) they can do things that would not be possible in a group workshop.

-Lauren & Naomi of Em & Eve came together and learned all about making Fingerprint Jewellery and stamping on metal, check out their wonderful collection!
+Lauren & Naomi of Em & Eve came together and learned all about making Fingerprint Jewellery and stamping on metal, these girls are going from strength to strength!
+Check out their wonderful collection!

-It also works really well for me, I get more variety in the things I teach, so far this year I've had people wanting to learn about making Fingerprint Jewellery, Stone setting in metal clay, Enamelling on PMC, Designing and making a new collection from scratch (I loved that class, it was such a lot of fun for 2 days!) and not to forget PMC Certification workshops (2 friends travelled from PNG to come and get their Level I together, such dedication!)
+It also works really well for me, I get more variety in the things I teach!
+I've had people wanting to learn about Basic Metal clay techniques -Stone setting in metal clay - Enamelling on PMC - Designing and creating a new jewellery collection from scratch (I loved that class, it was such a lot of fun for 2 days!)

-I love how people come away with a whole new start, whether it is a new hobby, they are thinking about teaching, or to set up their own jewellery business from home.
-A new start is always so exciting and it can open new doors which can change someone's life forever!
+I love how people come away from their workshop with a whole new skillset, whether it is for a new hobby, or they might be thinking about starting to teach, or to set up their own jewellery business from home.
+A fresh start is always so exciting and it opens new doors which can change someone's life forever!
 I love being a small part of that!

 The workshop is from 10 am - 3.30 pm with half an hour for lunch.
 I keep Mondays, Fridays & Saturdays free for 1-1 bookings.